Italy – Ageing Clinics

 However, HIV can accelerate the ageing process, due to HIV-related chronic inflammations and the cumulative effects of pharmacological treatments.

 Healthcare professionals involved in HIV care should adopt an approach that takes account of the associated frailty and disability as well as the increased risk of developing comorbidities.
-This approach should focus on the quality of life of Older Adults Living with HIV (OALWH); patients over the age of 50 with non-infectious comorbidity.
+This approach should focus on the Health-related quality of life (HRQoL) of Older Adults with HIV (OALWH).

-From an HIV/AIDS perspective, the aim of Ageing Clinics is to ensure that OALWH receive integrated and holistic treatment.
-A multidisciplinary staff of infectious disease specialists, cardiologists, diabetologists, nephrologists, orthopaedists, oncologists, neuropsychologists, nutritionists and occupational therapists evaluate patients’ anthropometric, immune-metabolic and physical functions as well as any cognitive impairment.
+From an HIV/AIDS perspective, the aim of Aging Clinics is to ensure that OALWH receive integrated and holistic treatment.
+A multidisciplinary staff of infectious disease specialists, cardiologists, diabetologists, nephrologists, orthopaedists, oncologists, neuropsychologists, nutritionists and occupational therapists evaluate patients’ anthropometric, immune-metabolic and physical functions as well as any cognitive impairment combining clinical practice with educational interventions on lifestyle (i.e. exercise and nutrition) with the aim of ensuring healthy ageing in PWH.

 In addition to the routine blood test, OALWH attending Ageing Clinics undergo a number of additional tests (e.g. DXA, abdominal and thoracic CT, IMT).
 This information is then used by the infectious disease specialists to help personalise lifestyle interventions, optimise treatment for non-infectious comorbidities, manage polypharmacy and, perhaps most importantly, optimise anti-retroviral treatment.